Ferris-Labs/site-draft/content/en/docs/User Guide/UI_generator.md

 }
 ```

-**The "Run" button changed by displaying the package has a typeform that needs to be filled out by the user before finalizing the execution.**
+*Note that the "Run" button changed by displaying the package has a typeform that needs to be filled out by the user before finalizing the execution.*

 #### Create/Build the UI by clicking Run

-- Click on "Run" to display the created/built UI
+- Click on "Run" to display the automatically genUI

 ![](/images/run_UI_package.png)

-The parameters from the "parameters.json" test script will be rendered and displayed.
+The parameters from the "parameters.json" test script a rendered and displayed.

 1. Fill in some text "Server 1 - test" since it is a required field
 2. Fill in some text
-3. Click on Run to send the filled parameters to the package for execution
+3. Click on Run to send the c parameters to the package for execution

-**Note that these are test parameters with dummy text**
+*Note that these are test parameters with dummy text*

 ![](/images/run_parameters_UI.png)